 Link: Epic Store

-The bugsnax that affected me the most is the weenyworm.
+The bugsnax that affected me most is the weenyworm.
 A weenyworm is a hot dog (with bun) that squiggles around in a circle saying "weenyworm" in a sing-songy voice that I'd describe as "nasal" if it didn't imply a nose, which weenyworms don't have.
-"Weeny... weenyworm," it says again and again as it circles, embedding its voice in my head, waiting for me to capture it and feed it to a grumpus—a furry person, more or less, whose body parts turn into the bugsnax they eat.
+When I capture one, I can feed it to a grumpus—a furry person, more or less, whose body parts turn into the bugsnax they eat.

 What kind of grumpus would want a weenyworm for a leg or arm or nose?
 Almost all of them!
 Grumpuses love turning into bugsnax.
 It's genuinely a bit disturbing how eager the characters of Bugsnax are to replace their body parts with sentient snack foods.
 Though they look it, grumpuses aren't Justin Roiland-style shrieking monsters, either.
 They're regular people, albeit bean-like and snaggletoothed.
 They're cute, actually, and they even edge past wackiness and sentimentality and slice into human experience (when they're not turning into weenyworms).
 I didn't care for the actual bugsnax catching in Bugsnax, but working through the grumpus's insecurities was pleasantly sweet—like a sweetiefly or a sprinklepede, perhaps.